Paraspeak Labs logo

 • Volunteers & Advocates: Help with local language datasets, patient engagement, or spreading the word.

-Whether you’re a clinic, research group, nonprofit, or individual advocate — we’d love to explore how we can work together on the mission to restore the voices of those with dysarthria.
+Whether you’re a clinic, research group, nonprofit, or individual advocate — we’d love to explore how we can work together on the mission to restore the voices of those with voice and speech disorders.